mixpanel/docs/pages/docs/privacy/overview.md

 * [iOS - Swift](/docs/tracking-methods/sdks/swift#opting-users-out-of-tracking)
 * [Android](/docs/tracking-methods/sdks/android#opting-users-out-of-tracking)

-See Mixpanel’s [Managing Personal Information](/docs/privacy/protecting-user-data) guide for more information on best practices when handling personal information in Mixpanel.
+See Mixpanel's [Managing Personal Information](/docs/privacy/protecting-user-data) guide for more information on best practices when handling personal information in Mixpanel.

 ### Authentication
 Authentication occurs via a user-specific OAuth token with a scope that only includes the following deletion and retrieval APIs.
 Users can retrieve this token from their [Account Settings](https://mixpanel.com/settings/account#data-privacy) by selecting their initials in the top right of Mixpanel and selecting **Profile & Preferences**, and then the Data & Privacy tab.
 The OAuth token has a one year expiry.
 It should be passed in the Authentication header.
 Users are eligible to generate an OAuth token if they are the [project owner](/docs/orgs-and-projects/roles-and-permissions#project-roles), or if they are a project owner or admin of a project that supports [team member roles](/docs/orgs-and-projects/roles-and-permissions#project-roles).